 Municipal Participants.
 The 34 Municipal Participants (33 cities and sewer districts in King County, south Snohomish County and northern Pierce County, and the Muckleshoot Indian Tribe) contract with the County for sewage treatment services.
 The Municipal Participants within King County are required to continue as Agency Customers in the absence of a Service Agreement.
-See "Security and Sources of Payment for the Bonds-Agreements with Participants-Agency Customer Continuation Requirement."
 The division of responsibility between the County and the Municipal Participants and their respective obligations are set forth in the Service Agreements.
 See "Security and Sources of Payment for the Bonds-Agreements with Participants."